Healthy Schools Act (AB 2260) Policy Statement and Annual Parent Notification Letter

 AB 2260, the Healthy School Act of 2000

-• Non-chemical prevention of pests and weeds population is always preferred using such methods as sanitation, exclusion, and cultural practices.
+- Non-chemical prevention of pests and weeds is always preferred using such methods as sanitation, exclusion, and cultural practices.

-• Precision targeting of pesticides and herbicides to areas not contacted by or accessible to the children, faculty and staff will be implemented.
+- Precision targeting of pesticides and herbicides to areas not contacted by or accessible to children, faculty, and staff will be implemented.

-• Active ingredients of all pesticides/herbicides used by the school district and/or copies of AB 2260 may be obtained by written request to the Manager of Operations, Kathy Rouse, at 825 W. Iowa Ave, Sunnyvale CA 94086 or by contacting the California Department of Pesticide Regulation website www.cdpr.ca.gov
+- Active ingredients of all pesticides/herbicides used by the school district and/or copies of AB 2260 may be obtained by written request to the Manager of Operations, Jeff Engel, at 825 W. Iowa Ave, Sunnyvale.
+CA 94086 or by contacting the California Department of Pesticide Regulation website www.cdpr.ca.gov

 In the event of an “emergency” application of a pesticide to control a specific and documented problem, signs will be posted immediately and remain posted for 72 hours following the application procedure.

-The success of the Healthy Schools Act (AB2260) in schools are dependent upon:
+The success of the Healthy Schools Act (AB2260) in schools is dependent upon:

-• Each school designating a staff member to assist with the Healthy Schools Act and ensuring pest management records.
+- Each school designates a staff member to assist with the Healthy Schools Act and ensure pest management records are maintained.

-The Sunnyvale School District invites questions, concerns and suggestions from our parents, community, students and staff.
-All comments addressing the above noted policy should be addressed to Kathy Rouse at 825 W. Iowa Ave., Sunnyvale, CA 94086.
+The Sunnyvale School District invites questions, concerns, and suggestions from our parents, community, students, and staff.
+All comments addressing the above-noted policy should be addressed to Jeff Engel at 825 W. Iowa Ave., Sunnyvale, CA 94086.